Florida Gators Suspend Football Activities Amidst COVID Spike. Was It Inevitable? What Happens Next?

 Asked if he feels safer now than he did during the summer, Carter replied, “yeah.
 I mean it's a great environment.
 Everybody feels safe and comfortable.”

-In a bout of extremely unfortunate timing, the news comes just days after Mullen made a public request for more than the approved 17,000 fans to be allowed into Ben Hill Griffin Stadium on Saturday for the scheduled Florida vs. LSU game.
+However all of this news comes just days after Mullen made a public request for more than the approved 17,000 fans to be allowed into Ben Hill Griffin Stadium on Saturday for the scheduled Florida vs. LSU game.
 Mullen’s comments were understandably met with critiscim, after he opined that given the declaration from Governor Desantis allowing stadiums in Florida to operate at full capacity and, “let us pack the Swamp against LSU … 100 percent, because that crowd was a major factor in the game [versus Texas A&M].

 “I certainly hope our university administration follows the governor.
 The governor has passed a rule that we’re allowed to pack the Swamp and have 90,000 in the Swamp to give us the home-field advantage Texas A&M had [Saturday].”

-Florida and UF Health have been at the front of the pack in setting and following COVID protocols and creating a safe environment for the players.
-The spike occurring shortly after Mullen’s comments is somewhat post hoc ergo proctor hoc, a general fallacy.
+In fact, Florida and UF Health have been at the front of the pack in setting and following COVID protocols and creating a safe environment for the players.
+The spike occurring shortly after Mullen’s comments is somewhat post hoc ergo proctor hoc.

 Nevertheless, the inevitable spike that has seemingly touched every team at some point has now made its way to Gainesville.
 Stay tuned to GatorBait Magazine for the latest and most in-depth coverage of this developing story.